 Term of Office end date: 23/04/2020

-Pecuniary interests: None (Has a child in Reception and a child in Year 5)
+Pecuniary interests: None (Has a child in Year 2)

 I currently have two children at Anthony Bek and have been a Parent Governor since May 2012.
 I believe that the headteacher, teachers and staff should be given as much support as possible to make the school a better place and somewhere children enjoy coming to in order to learn for their futures – being a Parent Governor helps me to do this.

 As parents we all want the same thing – the best educational start we can give to our children.

 I have lived in Pleasley all my life and enjoy music, reading and various sports.

 Term of Office end date: 01/10/2020 90% Attendance